|Nutritional Guidelines (per serving)|

 Pour the ingredients into a cocktail shaker filled with ice.

 Strain into a shot or old-fashioned glass.
+Serve and enjoy.

 Why Isn't It Called a Redheaded Slut Anymore?